USS Brandywine: 1825: European operations

 Brandywine left Le Havre that same day to join the United States' Mediterranean Squadron.
 En route, she stopped at Cowes on the Isle of Wight in England to re-caulk seams that had opened rather badly during the Atlantic crossing.

 Then, after being rendered more seaworthy, she resumed her voyage to Gibraltar on October 22, reaching the famed British bastion guarding the Mediterranean Sea's Atlantic entrance on November 2.
 At the end of a fortnight in port, Brandywine sailed for the Balearic Islands in company with the ship of the line North Carolina and sloop of war Erie.
 Following an 11-day passage, the trio reached Port Mahon, Minorca; and Brandywine spent the next three months refitting.

 In February 1826, Porpoise arrived in Port Mahon with orders recalling Brandywine to the U.S., and the frigate set sail for home late in the month.
-She stopped at Gibraltar early in March and finally entered New York City in mid-April.
+She stopped at Gibraltar early in March and finally entered New York Harbor in mid-April.